Jimbo1167/quadtv/REVIEWER-NOTES.md

    - Log in with a YouTube TV account (if available)

 2. **Activate QuadTV**
-   - Click the QuadTV toolbar icon, OR
+   - Click the QuadTV toolbar icon
-   - Press Ctrl+Shift+Q (keyboard shortcut)
    - The page should transform into a multi-view grid

 3. **Test Layout Switching**